 - Cuts of meat that are fatty such as bacon, ribeye steak, and so on.

 - Organ meats

-- Added fats like bacon grease, lard duck fat, tallow as well as other fats from animals
+- Additional fats include bacon grease, lard duck fat, tallow as well as other fats from animals

-- Dairy with high-fat content, such as grass-fed butter (or ghee) and cream
+- Dairy with high-fat content, such as grass-fed butter (or Ghee) and cream

 - Bone broth

 - Bone Marrow

 - Fatty fishsuch as mackerel and sardines

 - Spices and herbs as you like and in a manner that is acceptable

 There are many more as described below.
 It’s clear this Carnivore Diet is very much nutritious and high in traditional food items.

 Health Benefits of the Carnivore Diet